back prev next Irish harp terms from Bunting

 Click the play button to hear it spoken. help

 It is notable that the footnote for sruth beag indicates which fingers on the left hand should be used to sound the four notes, but do not mention which fingers are used for stopping, if any.
-Bill's video shows one possible solution; others include stopping each string seperately as the figure progresses, not stopping any strings at all, or sliding the fingers up one position to damp their neighbouring strings.
+The video shows two possible solutions: stopping the first 3 together, and sliding the ring finger up one position to stop the 3rd string.
+Other possibilities include stopping each string seperately as the figure progresses, or not stopping any strings at all.

 Simon Chadwick 2008